shibayan/appservice-acmebot/README.md

 **Remarks**

-If the Web App refers to a Service Plan that resides in a different resource group, they must assign "Contributor" role to each resource group.
+If the Web App refers to a Service Plan in a different resource group, Please assign "Website Contributor" role for Resource Group with Web App and "Web Plan Contributor" role for Resource Group with Service Plan.

 ## Usage